Natalie Phillips, Prohibition

 The paintings of emerging Oregon artist, Natalie Phillips, immediately call to mind the Mexican muralism of Diego Rivera and José Clemente Orozco.
 At only 23 years old, Phillips possesses an intuitive grasp of color and movement.
 In Prohibition, she creates a scene that gets at the mood with costumed figures, flailing gestures, and bright colors.

-Phillips grew up in the Bay area of California and obtained her BFA at UC Santa Cruise.
+Phillips grew up in the Bay area of California and obtained her BFA at UC Santa Cruz.
 Within a year of graduating from college, she moved to Portland, OR.
 In only six months, Phillips has established her name in Portland, with art pieces being shown at the Compound Gallery, Breeze Block Gallery, and The Life Gallery.

 Natalie Phillips, The Boss